Give Yourself An Overview

 Create a Calendar Reminder

 Create a daily calendar entry.
 Use it as a reminder to be present, stay present, and share important communications.
-Keep goals and plans up to date as progress occurs and new Purposes and Plans materialize.
+Keep goals and plans up to date.
+Update it as progress occurs and new Purposes and Plans materialize.

 Co-locating all the documents is fairly straightforward if they’re made of paper, or if they were all created in a single MS Word document or Google Doc.

-It can be trickier if the documents are electronic, and potentially spread across many locations (as mine are).
+It can be trickier if the documents are electronic, especially if they’re spread across many locations (as mine are).

 One way to create a dashboard if it’s not possible to put everything into the same document:

-- In the calendar entry, I keep links to all of the specific documents.
-(See the visual below.)
+- In the calendar entry, I’ve placed links to all of the specific documents.
+(See the image below.)